3 Signs to Help Recognize Depression in Teens

 Some teens dealing with depression may express anger or irritability.
 They may show their depression with outbursts of rage.
 Or perhaps they cause trouble in school when they hadn’t before.
 As parents, we shouldn’t assume their anger is just part of an adolescent “phase.”
 This is a sign that must be recognized, monitored, and addressed.
 Check-in with your teen at a time when you and they are calm.
 Try to determine if their anger seems justified or whether it’s likely masking something else that may require professional help.

-It’s not uncommon for many people to associate depression with the emotion of sadness.
-But for some teens, depression could lead them to become withdrawn and not even be able to feel or demonstrate sadness.
+Many adolescents who are depressed can clearly express they are sad.
+But for some teens, depression could lead them to become withdrawn and unable to feel or demonstrate sadness.
 Their lack of emotion may lend a clue to you.
 Depression disrupts the emotional life of the person suffering from it, but it does not always present as sadness.

 3) A Loss of…